 Embrace ✔️ – https://www.embracepetinsurance.com/

 Embrace is also the first pet insurance company to make a “diminishing deductible” which means for every year that you are reimbursement-free, you may receive a $50 reduction in your pet’s annual deductible.
-Which means you could even end up with a zero deductible!
+That means you could even end up with a zero deductible!

 Let’s sum up the key points about Embrace